 It can be overwhelming to accept that your doctor failed to properly diagnose and treat your injury or illness, or delivered your child in a negligent way.
 This is especially true if your condition worsened due to their misconduct.
 In situations like this, you deserve fair compensation from the doctor(s) responsible for harming you.
 This can help ease your life going forward and ensure that you receive the treatment you need.

 A Bensalem medical malpractice lawyer can explain all your options in detail during your free initial consultation.
-You pay nothing until we recover money for you, so do not hesitate to reach out to Ostroff Injury Law today.
+You pay nothing until we recover money for you, so do not hesitate to reach out to Ostroff Godshall Injury and Accident Lawyers today.